 Not just in Michigan, but in every court in the United States, resolution of criminal cases is dominated by plea bargaining.
 The United States Justice Department estimates that 90% or more of all criminal cases are resolved by plea bargaining.
 Based upon our experience, this holds true for the criminal cases that are handled in the Macomb County courts.

 So is plea bargaining good or bad?
-For the most part, plea bargaining has many advantages that can lead to a favorable disposition of a criminal case and avoid exposure to a guilty verdict at trial on the original charges.
+Plea bargaining has many advantages that can lead to favorable disposition of a criminal case and avoid exposure to a guilty verdict on the original charges.
 Plea bargaining can depend on the policy of the prosecutor and the effectiveness and skill of a well prepared criminal defense lawyer that knows the system.
 Plea bargaining can be used as vital defense tool at any stage of the criminal proceedings to:

 - Obtain sentencing under a special provision of law where a dismissal is eventually granted.

 - Avoid a felony conviction by reducing a felony a misdemeanor.

 - Have multiple charges dismissed or consolidated into single charge.

 - Get a felony lowered to escape sentencing under higher felony sentence guidelines.